 - The drivers of the trucks themselves

-The fault in the truck could have been as simple as a faulty intake valve.
-For want of a $20 valve and about 30 minutes labor, an entire business relationship got stressed.
-By planning ahead when it comes to the spare parts, you can avoid these headaches.
+The problem with the truck could have been as simple as a faulty intake valve.
+For lack of a $20 valve and about 30 minutes labor, an entire business relationship was strained.
+By planning ahead and providing trucks with spare parts and necessary tools, you could have avoided these headaches.
+Issues can also get exacerbated – 69% of companies experienced significant detriment to their logistics during the pandemic.

 Phone calls are great, but in a business arena where minutes sometimes matter, quicker communication is necessary.
-In a recent blog, we discussed the benefits of supplier management, including how supplier management technologies are leading to increased efficiency for organizations.
+When we discussed the benefits of supplier management, we highlighted how supplier management technologies are leading to increased efficiency for organizations.

 Even our example company needs fleet-management software, tamper-proof timecard systems, energy-efficient process flows, and communications tools to be successful at supply chain optimization.